realzza/web-project-design/schedule.md

 ### September 23, 2021

-JavaScript Id: More on Arrays and Timings
+JavaScript Id: More on Arrays, Objects and JSON

 - In Class